Amiga Foreverby Cloanto

 • In Roxio Easy CD Creator 5, from the File menu, choose Record CD from CD Image, making sure that "Files of type" drop-down is set to "ISO Image Files (*.iso)"

-• In Sonic RecordNow, select Burn Image from the Backup Projects tab
+• In Sonic RecordNow 6 or 7, select Burn Image from the Backup Projects tab

 • In Asimware (now Iomega) HotBurn Pro 2, select Advanced Data CD, then, from the Tools menu, select Write a CD from an ISO Image File